Ibrajber99/LuminFy/README.md

 https://developer.spotify.com/documentation/web-api/

-## Library that is used as the client to simplify fetchng data form the API
+## Library that is used as the client to simplify fetching data from the API
 https://johnnycrazy.github.io/SpotifyAPI-NET/docs/next/introduction

 # Packages